vphan404/Statistical-Analyses/README.md

 # Statistical-Analyses
-Linear regression model and examination of statistics on datasets
+Linear regression models and examination of statistics on datasets